Can screenwriters negotiate their own screenwriting contracts?

 The Wild West of the Film Industry

 Non-WGA signatory production companies in the United States and abroad are hiring screenwriters left and right.
-When you go to any streaming channel and see the endless stream of B action, comedy, drama, and horror movies, you’ll get an idea of how many projects are truly being made just outside of the Hollywood system — and outside of the WGA’s reach.
+When you go to any streaming channel and see the endless stream of B action, comedy, drama, and horror movies, you’ll get an idea of how many projects are genuinely being made just outside of the Hollywood system — and outside of the WGA’s reach.

 The types of movies within this Wild West platform — most of which star B, C, and D list actors — are being produced under budgets that range from $1 million to sometimes upwards of high tens of millions of dollars, depending on who is attached to star and what foreign territories are pre-sold.
 That’s how stars like Nic Cage, Jean Claude Van Damme, and even Steven Seagal are still making profitable movies today.